 The special protected areas include terrestrial and coastal habitats, excluding marine areas.
 Since 1989 ÖCKK is also in charge of waste treatment (solid and liquid).
-At the moment (2007) there are 14 special protected areas (the table in Chapter 1 is from 2006).
+At the moment (2007) there are 14 special protected areas (table 1 in paragraph 1.1 is from 2006, indicating only 12 SPAs at the time).
 Special protected areas are those that indicate integrity in terms of historical, natural and cultural value and have ecological importance on the world scale (ecosystems/species protected under e.g. Bern convention).
 Formal institutions such as local municipalities or NGOs can apply for a special protection status of an area.
-The motivation for a special protection status is mostly based on vegetation under pressure, but can also be based on animal species such as Careta careta (Logger head sea turtle) which has an international protection status under the Bern convention.
+The motivation for a special protection status is mostly based on vegetation under pressure, but can also be based on animal species such as Caretta caretta (logger head sea turtle) which has an international protection status under the Bern convention.
 Drivers of loss of biodiversity in special protected areas are yacht tourism and as a consequence water pollution, tourism (e.g. use of beaches or second houses for holidays have a negative impact on the nesting of turtles), intensified human settlement, agriculture, transportation and fragmentation.
 Special protected areas do not only include nature but also human settlements and at the same time economic activities may occur in the area.
 Special protected areas may overlap with areas managed by the Ministry of Culture and Tourism.
 There is currently no integrated management approach. ÖCKK wishes to stress that the Turkish Special Protected Areas (SPAs) are not the same as Natura 2000's Special Protection Areas that have to be assigned under the Habitats Directive.
 Of course it might be that SPAs designated under Natura 2000 will overlap with SPAs identified by ÖCKK.